-Scottish Pop'n Profile % % of Applications 21/22(External Adverts) % of Internal Staff appointments 21/22 % of total New Starts 21/22
+Scottish Pop'n Profile % % of Applications 22/23 (External Adverts) % of Internal Staff appointments 22/23 % of External appointments 22/23

 Ethnicity

-White Scottish 84 68% 67.5% 74%
+White Scottish 84 64 80 87.5

-White Other British 7.9 13.5% 21% 12%
+White Other British 7.9 14 20 12.5

-White Irish 1.0 0% 0% 0%
+White Irish 1.0 0

-White Other 3.2 7.5% 5.5% 9%
+White Other 3.2 12

-Asian, Asian Scottish or Asian British 2.7 5% 2% 0%
+Asian, Asian Scottish or Asian British 2.7 8

-Other ethnic groups 1.3 4% 2% 5%
+Other ethnic groups 1.3 2

-Information refused/NK 0 2% 2% 0%
+Information refused/NK 0

 We continue to attract applications from a lower proportion of White Scottish candidates to externally and internally advertised posts than is represented in the country.
-This is also reflected when considering those that are appointed.
-It is considered that this is reflective of the more mobile working population brought with the local MOD bases where UHI Moray benefits from the skills and experiences brought with the families moving into the area.
+However, this year this has not been reflected when considering those that are appointed.
+It is considered that this is reflective of the more mobile working population brought with the local MOD bases where UHI

+Moray benefits from the skills and experiences brought with the families moving into the area.